 Analogue signals can be measured with any commercially available multimeter.

-Synchronised signals require the use of an oscilloscope or the appropriate
+Synchronised signals require the use of an oscilloscope or the appropriate function on an engine tester.

 In automotive technology, increasing use is being made of signals that consist of a regularly synchronised voltage.
 Multimeters only show the average voltage over a period.